ITSM frameworks range from long-established to lightweight, but each one is designed to improve IT's ability to serve the business.

 ISO 9001: The last of ISO's standards on this list is not specific to IT.
 ISO 9001, part of the 9000 series, specifies the requirements for a quality management system.
 Organizations demonstrate a capability to provide products and services that consistently meet customer and regulatory requirements to qualify for ISO 9001.
 The standard covers scope, references, terms and definitions, context of the organization, leadership, planning, support, operation, performance evaluation and improvement.

-IT Infrastructure Library (ITIL): A detailed set of practices to align IT services with business needs, ITIL addresses ITSM holistically by dividing the concepts into five categories: ITIL Service Strategy details organizational objectives and customer needs; ITIL Service Design translates a service strategy into a delivery plan; ITIL Service Transition shows how to develop and improve new services introduction; ITIL Service Operation explains how to manage services; and ITIL Continual Service Improvement shows how to enhance services.
+IT Infrastructure Library (ITIL): A detailed set of practices to align IT services with business needs, ITIL addresses ITSM frameworks holistically by dividing the concepts into five categories: ITIL Service Strategy details organizational objectives and customer needs; ITIL Service Design translates a service strategy into a delivery plan; ITIL Service Transition shows how to develop and improve new services introduction; ITIL Service Operation explains how to manage services; and ITIL Continual Service Improvement shows how to enhance services.